-Retained earnings has been adjusted to reflect the adjustment for certain "true-ups" related to the conversion of Quanex Corporation's convertible debentures, settlement of distribution taxes to Quanex Corporation, cash settlement of Quanex Corporation stock options and settlement of change in control payments as discussed in note (1) above.
+Retained earnings has been adjusted to reflect the adjustment for certain "true-ups" related to the conversion of Quanex Corporation's convertible debentures, settlement of distribution taxes to Quanex Corporation, cash settlement of Quanex Corporation stock options and settlement of change in control payments as discussed in note (1)(c) above.
 However, retained earnings does not reflect the entire cash payments for these same items as these future obligations will be settled or assumed by Quanex Corporation (not Quanex Building Products Corporation) in accordance with the various transaction agreements.
 Management expects Quanex Corporation to recognize merger related pre-tax expenses of approximately \$26.8 million for the settlement of stock options based on options outstanding as of December 31, 2007 and an assumed stock price of \$53.00, which represents Quanex Corporation's closing stock price on February 20, 2008.

-Historical retained earnings includes \$2.5 million of transaction related expenses incurred through October 31, 2007.
-Additionally, retained earnings has been reduced for Quanex Building Products Corporation's portion of transaction expenses (estimated at \$2.5 million).
-For a discussion of the total transaction related expenses, including Quanex Corporation's portion, see note 5 above.
+Historical retained earnings includes \$7.0 million of transaction related expenses incurred through January 31, 2008, of which approximately \$1.5 million relates to the spin-off.
+Additionally, retained earnings has been reduced by an additional \$1.0 million for Quanex Building Products Corporation's remaining portion of transaction expenses (estimated to be \$2.5 million in total).
+For a discussion of the total transaction related expenses, including Quanex Corporation's portion, see note (1)(b) above.

 (11) Adjustment reflects the retirement of Quanex Corporation treasury shares as treasury shares are excluded shares under the terms of the Merger Agreement.
-In addition to the elimination of the treasury share amounts, this adjustment reduces common stock by \$0.5 million and retained earnings by \$36.8 million.
+In addition to the elimination of the treasury share amounts, this adjustment reduces common stock by \$0.4 million and retained earnings by \$32.0 million.